fablabbcn/smartcitizen-docs/docs/Components/Auxiliary/index.md

 </div>

 !!!info "There is a lot more to it!"
     The Smart Citizen Kit is designed with a modular approach in mind.
 This means that the [Urban Board](/Components/Urban%20Sensor%20Board/) is only a selection of low cost sensors for air quality, but the hardware itself can be expanded for other use cases such as a more advanced air quality monitoring setup, soil monitoring, or water quality.
+Make sure you check our [guide on how to use them](/Components/Auxiliary/guides/thirdparty/).
 ## Supported sensors

 ### General purpose